Skip to main content

 a picture of a family holding scallops they caughtFlorida Scalloping Grounds

 The areas in which scallops are found along Florida’s Gulf coast are based around localized populations.
 They each share some common characteristics that you should be on the lookout for.
 These include shallow depths (4-6 feet of water) and dense grass bottoms.
+These underwater “meadows” are made up of species including turtle grass, manatee grass, and shoal grass, which are essential for young scallops, offering them shelter from predators as well as good feeding grounds.

 Crystal River, Florida